 Real estate investors in the Sunshine State are using debt service coverage ratio (DSCR) loans to expand their portfolios.
 DSCR is calculated by taking the monthly rental income and dividing it by the property's monthly debt obligations including principal, interest, taxes, insurance, and association dues (PITIA).
 The final debt service coverage ratio is essentially an indicator to the lender of a borrower's ability to repay their loan.
 Many lenders have a minimum DSCR of 1.2, which indicates positive cash flow.

 DSCR loans are ideal for self-employed investors or investors with large portfolios.
-Their simplified approval process and loan terms are designed specifically for real estate investors.
+Rather than document income or employment history, DSCR loans enable real estate investors to use rental income as income coverage.
 Let's take a closer look

-Traditional loans focus heavily on debt-to-income ratio (DTI) and require substantial documentation including pay stubs, bank statements and tax returns.
-Meeting debt-to-income ratio requirements can be tricky for investors with multiple mortgaged rentals.
-On the other hand, DSCR loans have qualifications based on a minimum credit score and are underwritten using the property's income potential.
+Traditional mortgages focus heavily on debt-to-income ratio (DTI) and require substantial documentation including pay stubs, employment history, bank statements and tax returns.
+Meeting debt-to-income ratio requirements for a traditional loan can be tricky for investors with multiple mortgaged rentals.
+On the other hand, DSCR loans have loan eligibility based on a minimum credit score and are underwritten using the property's income potential.

 With a DSCR loan, borrowers can take advantage of full 30-year terms with no balloons.
 Most DSCR lenders will also have the optionality for interest only loans, rate buy- downs, prepayment penalty buy downs, and rate structure choices.
 It is great for investors to be able to tailor their DSCR loan program to meet their investment needs.
 For instance, investors planning to hold onto their rental property long term can choose a fixed rate and pay higher fees, while investors who might sell in the near future can select an ARM rate structure and buy down their prepayment penalty.